 - STEVE PETCH- Choral Director and Musician Researcher

-*The scale of this site and commission and the short time frame, required input and creative work from this core-team of specialists.
-And I would like to extend a huge thank you to them for helping make this be-moth of project, take flight.
+* -The scale of this site and commission and the short time frame, required tremendous input from this core-team of creative specialists. – I would like to extend a huge thank you to them for helping make this be-moth of project, take flight.

-• Farnborough Symphony Orchestra: – Peter Birkett (dir) and David Barnes (5 String Double Bass)
+• Farnborough Symphony Orchestra: David Barnes (5 String Double Bass) & Peter Birkett (director).

 From top #1, 3, 6, 7 and 13 on this page provided by: Shaun Jackson.